AC-original/Weather-Unfiltered/README.md

-# Better Weather Interface
+# Better Weather Interface with OpenStreetMap

-This project uses the official Weather Channel API to deliver the **same accurate and trusted weather data**, presented through a **modern, fast, and user-friendly interface**.
+This project combines accurate weather data with the powerful mapping capabilities of **OpenStreetMap (OSM)** to deliver a seamless and user-friendly weather experience.

 ## About

-The Weather Channel provides high-quality weather data, but its interface can be cluttered and not very intuitive.
-This site focuses on improving the **user experience** by offering a clean, simple, and smooth way to access weather information—without modifying the underlying data.
+OpenStreetMap offers detailed, open-source map data used worldwide.
+This project leverages OSM to provide interactive, responsive maps alongside trusted weather information, enhancing visualization and navigation.

+The goal is to present weather data clearly and intuitively on top of high-quality maps, making it easier to understand and explore weather conditions in your area or anywhere in the world.

 ## Features

-- Official Weather Channel API data for accuracy and reliability
-- Clean and minimalist design for quick weather insights
+- Integration of OpenStreetMap for detailed, open-source maps
+- Accurate weather data from reliable APIs
+- Clean, minimalist interface focused on usability
-- Fast loading and responsive on all devices
+- Fast loading and responsive design for all devices
-- Easy and intuitive navigation
+- Intuitive navigation with interactive maps
 - No ads or unnecessary distractions

 ## Usage